snej/tails/README.md

 >Warning: The  `NATIVE_WORD` and `INTERP_WORD` macros are **not** smart enough to check stack effects.
 When defining a word with these you have to give the word's stack effect, on the honor system; if you get it wrong, `CompiledWord` will get wrong results for words that call that one.
 G.I.G.O.!

+There are a couple of primitives whose stack effects are not fixed.
+These words are given a special flag called "Weird".
+The stack checker has hardcoded handlers for such words, as described below...

+#### Stack Checking Vs. Recursion

+The `RECURSE` word throws a few wrenches into the stack checking machinery.

+**First,** if the current word's stack effect hasn't been given explicitly, and the compiler is determining it as it goes along by tracing the flow of control, then it doesn't actually know what the stack effect of a recursive call is.
+(Or at least, I haven't put enough thought into figuring out whether or in what cases it could know.)
+So the compiler will fail with an error in this case.
+In other words, when defining a recursive word, you have to give its stack effect up front.

+**Second,** a recursive function's maximum stack depth can't be determined at compile time.
+Recursive functions can use unbounded or even infinite stack space (both data and call stacks.)
+Trying to statically analyze the code to determine the maximum recursion depth is equivalent to the [Halting Problem][HALTING], i.e. impossible.
+So Tails gives up: the `RECURSE` word is considered to have _infinite_ maximum stack depth, where by "infinite" we mean 65535, and this is propagated to the word that calls it.
+So in practice, the runtime will allocate a pretty large stack when running recursive code, which is usually sufficient.

+>Note: This doesn't apply to tail recursion.
+A tail-recursive word's stack effect can be determined normally, so it's finite.
+(A word that grew the stack before tail-recursing, like `{DUP RECURSE}`, would be rejected by the regular stack checker.)

+>Note: A future optimization could be to have the `RECURSE` primitive check the free space in the data stack, and (somehow) grow the stack if necessary.

 #### Stack Checking Vs. Quotations

-Unfortunately the recent (May 20 or so) addition of quotations (function values) has thrown a bit of a wrench into the stack checker.
 The `CALL` primitive which invokes a quotation has a stack effect that's indeterminate, because its effect is that of the quotation object on top of the stack, which in general isn't known at compile time.

 Factor calls this situation "row polymorphism" and has a complex type of stack effect declaration to express it.
 I'm still trying to figure out how it works and how it could be implemented.

 For now I've put in a simple kludge.
 Words with variable stack effects have a special flag called "Weird".
-There are currently two such words, the primitives `CALL` and `IFELSE`.
+There are currently three such words: the primitives `CALL`, `IFELSE` and `RECURSE`.
 The stack checker rejects such a word unless it has a hardcoded handler for it.
 The handler for `IFELSE` requires that the preceding two words are quote literals, with equivalent stack effects, and uses that effect.

-I hooe to replace this with a more general and elegant mechanism soon.
+I hope to replace this with a more general and elegant mechanism soon.
 In the meantime, this means that the only use for quotes is with `IFELSE`.
 Sorry!

-## Runtime
+## 4. Runtime

 ### Data Types